Highlights of the Program

 - Embedding REC issuance in CCEE Origen by linking certificates directly to national metering

-- Assuring market trust by preventing double counting and enabling monthly-to-hourly granularity
+- Assuring market trust by preventing double-counting and enabling monthly-to-hourly granularity

 - Scaling beyond RECs to certify biogas and low-carbon hydrogen for domestic use and EU exports